-- (a) (1.0 pt) Fill in the blanks: In the star schema for data storage, the fact table contains that refer to in . - primary keys, secondary keys, dimension tables - \bigcirc integers, primary keys, dimension tables - \bigcirc primary keys, dimension tables, foreign keys - \bigcirc primary keys, foreign keys, dimension tables - \bigcirc foreign keys, primary keys, dimension tables - (b) (1.0 pt) Fill in the blanks: is/are designed to manipulate small amounts of data. is/are designed to manipulate large amounts of data. do/does both. - numpy and pandas, Hadoop and Spark, Modin - $\bigcirc\,$ Hadoop and Spark, Modin, numpy and pandas - Hadoop and Spark, numpy and pandas, Modin - O Modin, numpy and pandas, Hadoop and Spark - (c) (1.0 pt) True or False: Hadoop, Spark, and Modin were all created at Berkeley. - ⊖ True - False
+(a) (1.0 pt) Fill in the blanks: In the star schema for data storage, the fact table contains to in that refer primary keys, secondary keys, dimension tables integers, primary keys, dimension tables O primary keys, dimension tables, foreign keys O primary keys, foreign keys, dimension tables of foreign keys, primary keys, dimension tables (b) (1.0 pt) Fill in the blanks: is/are designed to manipulate small amounts of data designed to manipulate large amounts of data do/does both. is/are onumpy and pandas, Hadoop and Spark, Modin O Hadoop and Spark, Modin, numpy and pandas O Hadoop and Spark, numpy and pandas, Modin O Modin, numpy and pandas, Hadoop and Spark (c) (1.0 pt) True or False: Hadoop, Spark, and Modin were all created at Berkeley. ○ True • False